DSC_0815.JPG

 After about an hour's time, I circle back to my home and start my workday.
 I brew some mudwatr (my coffee substitute) and turn on my studio.
 It's my sanctuary, my happy place.

 I work hours straight, with a couple stops for lunch and tea.
-I know I’ve pushed it too late when my dogs Coal and Jones come barking into the studio with their sad eyes because its time to play.
+I know I’ve pushed it too late when my dog Coal comes into the studio with his sad eyes telling me it’s time to play.
 Usually after I’ve eaten dinner, I can’t go back in to work, which is probably a good thing. :)

 hands_small.jpg